AdobeDocs/commerce-php/src/pages/developer/versioning/check-version.md

 ## Command line

-The following command returns the Magento version.
+The following command returns the application version.

 **Command:**